 - Work sample (two pages maximum) (optional)

-Note: Only complete nomination packages that meet the guidelines will be forwarded to Selection Committee.
+Only complete nomination packages that meet the guidelines will be forwarded to the selection committee.

 Biography: One 150-word bio must be included, used to promote the successful candidate, and for application to CEWIL and ACE awards.

-Work Sample(s): This is optional, but recommended that students submit a work sample, up to 2 pages maximum.
-Include any items that will give Selection Committee a better idea of quality of work.
+Work sample(s): This is optional, but recommended that students submit a work sample, up to two pages maximum.
+Include any items that will give selection committee a better idea of quality of work.
 This could include (but are not limitted to): media aticles, previous employer evaluations, reports, project descriptions, photos (with descriptions), copies of awards and citations, etc. Work samples must not contain confidential material belonging to Co-op employer.